Create Your Own Avatar

 - Click OK on the next menu to export the model.

 - Create a new folder AvatarName_Exported.

 - Select your folder and click ‘Select Folder’.

-- Your output folder should contain a .fst file and a folder with textures in it.
+- Your output folder should contain a .fst file, a folder for textures, and a folder for scripts.